myubi/the-crossing-board/posts/what-are-fortune-cookies-in-animal-crossing-pocket-camp.md

 **How Do I Open a Fortune Cookie?**

 Your fortune cookies can be found in your inventory.
-Click on items, then the three dots icon, and then on the cookie item.
+Click on the small bag icon, then the three dots, and then on the fortune cookie icon.

 What is your favourite fortune cookie in _Animal Crossing: Pocket Camp?_ Let us know in the comments below!